amirahSaad/MTA-EDA/Project Proposal.md

 ## Tools:

-I will use Numpy , panads, matplotlib, and seaborn.
+I will use Numpy , panads, matplotlib, seaborn and sql alchemy.

 ## Goals: